 2014 - 2016 - Sir Nigel Gresley Square

 Sir Nigel Gresley Square – if one person asked where’s that? then a hundred did!
 The “new” square, the absolutely perfect home for Pride was offered to us by the council who felt our rightful place was in the town centre – we snatched their hands off!
 However, a return to being a “free” event meant budgets plunged again and we had another tough year of fundraising and even more hard work by the committee.
-The set up and build far easier, a free event and the facilities good for the travelling visitors has seen crowd numbers surge again.
+The setup and build far easier, a free event and the facilities good for the travelling visitors have seen crowd numbers surge again.
 We expect the tenth pride to top the figure for 2009 of 10k.
 So we’ve come full circle.

-2014 we brought you the Tribute Pride, lots of fabulous tribute performers including Nicola Marie who performed as Madonna, Shania Twain, Lady GaGa and Amy Winehouse before bringing the house down in a memorable finale of dance hits.
+2014 we brought you the Tribute Pride, lots of fabulous tribute performers including Nicola Marie who performed as Madonna, Shania Twain, Lady Gaga and Amy Winehouse before bringing the house down in a memorable finale of dance hits.
 Who remembers the NYPD Police car?
 And our great friend Hayley as Jane McDonald for a repeat performance.

 On to 2015 and the fabulous teaming up with the Yorkshire Main Commemorative Trust and LGSM to recreate the fabulous movie “Pride.”
-Pipes and Drum band ahead a huge Walk of Unity and a very moving tribute to our Doncaster mining heritage alongside those that had supported the gay rights movement 30 years ago.
+Pipes and Drum band ahead of a huge Walk of Unity and a very moving tribute to our Doncaster mining heritage alongside those that had supported the gay rights movement 30 years ago.
 One of my own personal highs of the 10 years I’ve been involved.

 The stage saw the likes of Sonique, Nicola Marie and our great friends Paula Sully (Paloma Faith) and not to mention Doncaster’s own Anastasia Walker (Bang Bang Romeo) who have supported Pride through their long and now hugely successful growth into one of the finest up and coming bands in the UK.
-We also saw another great Pride supporter Leanne Harper (Beyonce) perform her Disney Frozen medley complete with snow machine!
+We also saw another great Pride supporter Leanne Harper (Beyonce) perform her Disney Frozen medley complete with a snow machine!

 No story of Pride is complete without a mention of Miss Penny (Matt Spencer) who came to us back in 2009 and has stood by us year after year and performed hours for the audiences in Doncaster who have adopted Penny as one of their own.
 Matt is a superb performer and very lovely man who as Penny has broken into the world of drag up and down the UK performing regularly in Brighton, London and Birmingham.
 Penny is quite literally one of the top drag acts in the country, but will always be our number 1.